splynx/docs/files/en/configuration/tools/gps/gps.md

 Geo data can be specified manually for one customer, but what if you have 1000+ customers with no updated GPS coordinates?

-Firstly, navigate to `Config -> Tools -> Update GPS coordinates`:
+Firstly, navigate to `Config → Tools → Update GPS`:

 ![icon](icon.png)

 If some customers already have GPS coordinates and they shouldn't be overwritten, select "No" in the "Rewrite existing coordinates" parameter.

-Next, click on the "update GPS coordinates" button:
+Next, click on the `Update GPS Coordinates` button:

 ![update](update.png)